numpy1314/axvisor/Boot-on-rk3588.md

 ## Known Issues

 * Resets of the ethernet in VM2 is not working, and reconfigure the NIC (e.g. with NetworkManager) may cause the VM2 to hang.
-Currently the initramfs will attempt to autoconfig the eth port then mount NFS as the rootfs.
+Currently the initramfs will attempt to autoconfig the eth port when NFS-root is used.
 You may override the configuration with `ip=` kernel bootarg.
 * Execute `reboot` in either VM would reset the whole board, which may be unexpected for the other VM.
 You may `shutdown` VM2 first, then do shutdown or reboot in VM1.